microsoft/qmt/doc/_build/html/_sources/rst/tutorial.rst.txt

 Then we package these 3D parts into a build order list and feed them, along with other parameters to a :py:mod:`qmt.tasks.geometry.build_3d_geometry` task.
-The :code:`pyenv` path must correspond to a callable Python 2 interpreter.
+The :code:`py2env` path must correspond to a callable Python 2 interpreter.

 .. literalinclude:: ../../examples/geometry_sweep.py
     :language: python